-- b.
-Membership and Representation - 1) Voting Members - a) Faculty Moderator or Moderator designee or Faculty Senate representative. - b) One faculty representative elected from each Faculty Unit to serve a three-year term. - c) Two faculty-at-large representatives elected by the faculty to serve a one-year term.
-One shall represent undergraduate faculty and one shall represent graduate faculty. - 2) Ex-Officio Members - a) Associate Provost, Center for Teaching, Learning, and Assessment - b) Executive Director, Office of Diversity - c) Diversity Fellow - 3) Non-Voting Guests - a) Special Assistant to the President and Provost - b) Executive Director, Office of Multi-Ethnic Programs - c) As appropriate, the Council shall invite representation from administrative and/or support service areas to attend council meetings. - c.
-Duties - 1) Review and research campus and academic life to identify and address issues involving diversity.
+b.
+Membership and Representation

+- 1) Voting Members: - a) Faculty Moderator or Moderator designee or Faculty Senate representative; - b) One faculty representative elected from each Faculty Unit to serve a three-year term; - c) Two faculty-at-large representatives elected by the faculty to serve a one-year term.
+One shall represent undergraduate faculty and one shall represent graduate faculty. - 2) Ex-Officio Members: - a) Associate Provost, Center for Teaching, Learning, and Assessment; - b) Executive Director, Office of Diversity; - c) Diversity Fellow; - d) Internationalization Fellow. - 3) Non-Voting Guests: - a) Special Assistant to the President and Provost - b) Executive Director, Office of Multi-Ethnic Programs - c) As appropriate, the Council shall invite representation from administrative and/or support service areas to attend council meetings.

-- 2) Initiate policy that will promote a clearer understanding of diversity issues affecting the academic community life. - 3) Provide guidance to appropriate groups addressing issues of diversity and student and faculty recruitment and retention. - 4) Work collaboratively with the Office of Diversity on initiatives and in the formulation of policy affecting students' admissions and retention and development, faculty recruitment, community programming, etc. - 5) Provide yearly reports to the Faculty Senate comparing APU's diversity profile to a selected cohort of like institutions. - d.
-Reporting Relationships - 1) Diversity Council functions as an extension of the Faculty Senate.
-All actions taken by Councils must be approved by Faculty Senate. - 2) Accurate and complete minutes conforming to the Senate template are to be given to the Moderator of the Senate within two weeks of each meeting. - As needed, the Diversity Council Chair or designee will attend Senate meetings to provide further insight and information into a Council issue that is being brought before the Senate. - 4) The Diversity Council is responsible for maintaining a complete record of all minutes from the Council and its Committees for archival purposes.
+- 1) Review and research campus and academic life to identify and address issues involving diversity. - 2) Propose policy that will promote a clearer understanding of diversity issues affecting the academic community life. - 3) Provide guidance to appropriate groups addressing issues of diversity and student and faculty recruitment and retention. - 4) Work collaboratively with the Office of Diversity on matters pertaining to diversity and equity, including the proposal and formulation of policy affecting faculty recruitment, supporting faculty development initiatives and institutional community programming, and fostering a campus climate that contributes to thriving among diverse constituents. - 5) Work collaboratively with the Student Center for Reconciliation and Diversity on matters pertaining to diversity and equity, including fostering a campus climate that contributes to student thriving, pursuing community demographic balance, and advancing initiatives that support the development of diversity knowledge, skills, and dispositions among all students. - 6) Provide yearly reports to the Faculty Senate comparing APU's diversity profile to a selected cohort of like institutions.

+d.
+Reporting Relationships

+- 1) Diversity Council functions as an extension of the Faculty Senate.
+All actions taken by Councils must be approved by Faculty Senate. - 2) Accurate and complete minutes conforming to the Senate template are to be given to the Moderator of the Senate within two weeks of each meeting. - 3) As needed, the Diversity Council Chair or designee will attend Senate meetings to provide further insight and information into a Council issue that is being brought before the Senate. - 4) The Diversity Council is responsible for maintaining a complete record of all minutes from the Council and its Committees for archival purposes.